hammerlab/slim/README.md

 * aggregates various statistics about Spark applications described by those events, and
 * writes those statistics to Mongo for consumption by [Spree][].

-[The Spree documentation][Spree] has lots more information about using these components together, which is the intended use case.
+[The Spree documentation][Spree] has lots more information about using these components together, **which is the intended use case for `slim`**.
+Go there to learn more!

 If you're just interested in running `slim`, e.g. to persist Spark events to Mongo, you can:
 * Run a `mongod` process.